Wapiti08/Wapiti08/README.md

   ![Daily Life](https://github.com/Wapiti08/Wapiti08/blob/main/index.jpg)

-- I am a security data scientist
+- I am a PHD student with major in cyber defence and detection
 - I'm currently working on threat intelligence and anomaly detection with ML/DL.
 - I have interests on any intricate questions related to cyber security.
 - I am a big fun of advanced techniques, including big data, distributed system, real-time analysis.